SDGGiesbrecht/Workspace/Documentation/🇨🇦EN Read Me.md

 )
 ```

-`Workspace` can then be imported in source files:
+The library’s module can then be imported in source files:

 ```swift
 import WorkspaceConfiguration